MicrosoftDocs/sdk-api/sdk-api-src/content/appmodel/nf-appmodel-addpackagedependency.md

 Type: <b>PCWSTR*</b>

-The full name of the package to which the dependency has been resolved.
-Use the [HeapAlloc](/windows/win32/api/heapapi/nf-heapapi-heapalloc) function to allocate memory for this parameter, and use [HeapFree](/windows/win32/api/heapapi/nf-heapapi-heapfree) to deallocate the memory.
+When this method returns, contains the address of a pointer to a null-terminated Unicode string that specifies the full name of the package to which the dependency has been resolved.
+The caller is responsible for freeing this resource once it is no longer needed by calling [HeapFree](/windows/win32/api/heapapi/nf-heapapi-heapfree).

 ## -returns